CC-Hines/LandscapingRevenueAnalysisDataIntegration/README.md

 **Considerations**

-**DATA CLEANING** For these datasets, all cleaning was done inside PowerBI via Power Query, with most of the cleaning being done to the Quickbooks exported report (attached to the main branch, a file containing a list of power query commands and reasoning behind use can be seen).
+**DATA CLEANING** For these datasets, all cleaning was done inside PowerBI via Power Query, with most of the cleaning being done to the Quickbooks exported report.
+Quickbooks is known for adding extra top rows when exported to an excel file, so I removed these (returns null values).
+I also filtered out other null values, changed the data types of the columns, and replaced other relevant null values with "0" (there is a quantity section in the sales report that returned some "null" values because the service rendered would not have had a quantity in the first place, so replacing with 0 is a valid transformation).
+Lastly, I filtered out blank rows caused by a mismatch of "Product/Service Full Name" and "Discounts" that were applied.

 **KPI METRICS** For the visualization of data portion of this project, I provided 4 industry specific KPI metrics to be tracked and accessed in PowerBI which are as follows: "Total Revenue", "Total Hours Logged", "Revenue Per Man-Hour", and "Average Ticket Size" (the DAX measures for these KPI can be found in the attached "DAX Measures" file).
 These KPIs track essential information for a landscaping business, and are must have additions to a visualization because they allow the business to quickly assess current profile health.